cboucher01/smooth-sailing/README.md

 # smooth-sailing
 My first Bitsy game ever.
+Play as a ship sailing on the sea, but beware!